Major in Philosophy

-The Major degree in philosophy is designed to provide a sound, basic understanding of the major topics in, and historical periods of, philosophy with less stringent requirements than the Honours program.
-The degree consists in 36 credits, taken in the following stages, with stage I normally being completed in a student’s first year at Concordia, and stages II and II in the subsequent two years.
+The Major in Philosophy is designed to provide a sound, basic understanding of the major topics in, and historical periods of, philosophy, with less stringent requirements than the Honours program.
+It provides thorough training in reading, writing, speaking, and analysis of concepts and arguments.
+The program consists in 36 credits, taken in three stages.
+Stage I is normally completed in a student’s first year at Concordia, and stages II and II in the subsequent two years.

 Please note that all philosophy courses have a value of 3 credits.

 The following program requirements are for students admitted as of 2020-2021 academic year.

 - PHIL 210 Critical Thinking OR PHIL 214 Deductive Logic

 - PHIL 232 Introduction to Ethics

 - PHIL 260 Presocratics and Plato

 - PHIL 261 Aristotle and Hellenistic Philosophy

 - PHIL 263 Introduction to Epistemology OR PHIL 265 Introduction to Metaphysics

 - PHIL 360 Early Modern Philosophy I: 17th Century